Western Infrastructure Updates

 Project benefits

-When in service, it will reduce the volume of water Western needs to import from the Metropolitan Water District of Southern California and improve water reliability as a local water source.
+When in service, it will reduce the volume of water Western needs to import from the Metropolitan Water District of Southern California, improve water reliability as a local water source, and can provide up to 1 million gallons of water per day.

 Project map